NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Reset File from Staging Area

 * Objective:
- * Remove a file from staging area
+ * Remove a file from the staging area
 * Steps:
  * Change into `$HOME/training`
  * Remove the previously added README.md file from the staging area with `git rm --cached README.md`